RMcwey/Good-Neighbor/README.md

 ## Description

 - **What was your motivation?** To bring neighbors together by allowing them to track movies that their neighbors and they want to share and swap amongst themselves.
-- **Why did you build this project?** To allow people to make connections with those who love around them by sharing their common interests
+- **Why did you build this project?** To allow people to make connections with those around them by sharing their common interests
 - **What problem does it solve?** This app allows people to track where their stuff goes and allows them to share what they love.
-- **What did you learn?** A lot about handlebars, back-end, anime.js and how to work on a team
+- **What did you learn?** A lot about handlebars, back-end, anime.js and how to work on a team.

 ## Installation